appstonelabgit/apsl_ads_flutter/README.md

 }
 ```

-## Listening to the callbacks
+## 🔔 Callbacks
-Declare this object in the class
+To monitor various ad events, use the callback mechanism:

 ```dart
   StreamSubscription? _streamSubscription;
 ```